-Organic chemistry, the study of carbon com-

-pounds and is a fundamental course to be completed by students with a major or concentration in Chemistry, Biology, Pre-Med, Pre-Dental, or Pre-Veterinary.
+Grade 12 1/2 year 1/2 credit Organic chemistry, the study of carbon compounds and is a fundamental course to be completed by students with a major or concentration in Chemistry, Biology, Pre-Med, Pre-Dental, or Pre-Veterinary.
 This course is designed to provide students with interests in any of those fields with a more in-depth presentation of atomic structure and organic chemistry topics introduced in the Physical Setting: Chemistry curriculum.
 Topics to be studied include: the quantum mechanical model of the atom, molecular orbitals and orbital hybridization, representations of molecules via line angle structures, acid-base theory, an introduction to electron pushing mechanisms, an overview of organic functional groups, and reactions of alkanes and alkyl halides.
-Prerequisite: 85% or better required in Regents Chemistry; must also be enrolled in Physics or have completed the core science program.
+Prerequisite: 85% or better required in Regents Chemistry: must also be enrolled in Physics or have completed the core science program.
+Students who passed Earth Science in 8th grade may take this course based on teacher recommendation only in 11th grade.